NORMAN J CLEMENT RPH., DDS JACK FOLSON RPH

 Therefore, the real-world consequence is that when patients find a place that will treat their pain with dignity and respect, they will often share that information with others.

-Pharmacies, understand what need to be accomplished in treating these patients with these critical needs.
-The DEA agency lacks of understanding of the basics of medical care for patients in chronic pain..
+Pharmacies, understand what needs to be accomplished in treating these patients with these critical needs.
+The DEA agency lacks an understanding of the basics of medical care for patients in chronic pain.

 Red Flags – Cocktails, Pattern Prescribing

 Pain Management is a very complex issue.
 More often than not in chronic (non-acute) pain, comorbidities need to be addressed.
 Therefore, when a practitioner finds a combination of medications that successfully treat chronic pain they are reluctant to stray from that protocol.

 It’s akin to other protocols that are used in medicine that address chronic conditions such as cancer protocols, ALS protocols, hypertension step-care therapy, anti-coagulation protocols, and others.

 HECTOR PIETERSON: “TO PAY THE PRICE FOR FREEDOM”

 Typically, there is inflammation and therefore non-steroidal anti-inflammatories are used.
 Patients often experience anxiety so anti-anxiety agents such as benzodiazepines or tricyclics are used.
 In nociceptive pain, Gabapentin is often the first drug of choice.
 In lower back pain, whose underlying causes can be quite different from each other the presentation of muscle spasm or hypersensitivity, muscle relaxers such as cyclobenzaprine, metaxalone, baclofen, carisoprodol or others represent standard therapy.